cedricharb/bright-minds/README.md

 #### Components

-The chatbot system is composed of the following components:
+The classes page system is composed of the following components:

 - `Navbar`: The navbar component that groups items on the side of the screen.
 - `Card`: A Mantine UI component used to display other pages on interest.
 - `Flex`: A Mantine UI component used to position components.
 - `Icon`: A Tabler UI component used to enable scrolling on chatbot responses.
+- `Button`: A Mantine UI component used to include functionality
+- `Modal`: A Mantine UI component used to include elements in a popup

 #### Images